 The administrative costs of having multiple people contract for energy and waste services, process and pay monthly invoices was a suboptimal use of internal resources.

 Without having complete, reliable data, forecasting utility and waste expenses became a significant challenge.
-Accountants at the home office didn’t have visibility into what was going on at the communities.
+Accountants at the home office didn’t have visibility into what was going on in the communities.
 It was very difficult to accurately accrue for expenses.

 After aligning on the specific challenges at hand, ENGIE Impact and Silverado Senior Living collaborated on a utility and waste management program that would deliver immediate results while building a foundation for future success.